Wile E. Coyote and the Road Runner: Acme Corporation

-Both animals were typically introduced in a similar fashion; the action would slow to a halt, and a caption would appear with both their common name and a mock genus/species name in pseudo-Latin (for example, in Zoom at the Top, the Road Runner was classified as "Disappearialis Quickius", while the coyote was identified as "Overconfidentii Vulgaris").

 Later cartoons

 The original Chuck Jones productions ended in 1963 after Jack L. Warner closed the Warner Bros. animation studio.
 War and Pieces, the last Wile E. Coyote/Road Runner short directed by Jones, was released on June 6, 1964.
 By that time, David H. DePatie and director Friz Freleng had formed DePatie–Freleng Enterprises, moved into the facility just emptied by Warner, and signed a license with Warner Bros. to produce cartoons for the big studio to distribute.

-Their first cartoon to feature the Road Runner was The Wild Chase, directed by Freleng in 1965.
-The premise was a race between the bird and "the fastest mouse in all Mexico," Speedy Gonzales, with the coyote and Sylvester the Cat each trying to make a meal out of their respective usual targets.
-Much of the material was animation rotoscoped from earlier Road Runner and Speedy Gonzales shorts, with the other characters added in.
+The first DePatie–Freleng cartoon to feature the Road Runner was The Wild Chase, directed by Freleng in 1965.
+The premise was a race between the bird and "the fastest mouse in all México", Speedy Gonzales, with the Coyote and Sylvester the Cat each trying to make a meal out of their respective usual targets.
+Much of the material was animation was rotoscoped from earlier Road Runner and Speedy Gonzales shorts, with the other characters added in.
+Additionally, the studio produced two cartoons (Zip Zip Hooray!
+(1965) and Road Runner a Go-Go (1965)) that reuse footage from Chuck Jones' 1962 television pilot Adventures of the Road Runner, with the original audio kept intact.
+DePatie-Freleng went on to produce 13 more Road Runner cartoons.
+Two of these shorts were produced in-house and were directed by Robert McKimson (Rushing Roulette (1965) and Sugar and Spies (1966)), while the remaining eleven, directed by Rudy Larriva, were outsourced to Format Films.

-In total, DePatie-Freleng produced 14 Road Runner cartoons, two of which were directed by Robert McKimson (Rushing Roulette (1965) and Sugar and Spies (1966)).
-Eleven of these shorts, directed by Rudy Larriva (often referred to as the "Larriva Eleven"), were subcontracted to Format Films and suffered from severe budget cuts; due to a significant drop in the number of frames used per second in animation, the "Larriva Eleven" were somewhat cheap-looking and jerky.
-The music was also of poorer quality than the older features; this was a by-product of music director Bill Lava (who had replaced the recently deceased Milt Franklyn three years prior) being relegated to the use of pre-composed music cues - due to the previously mentioned budget cuts - rather than a proper score, as heard with The Wild Chase, Rushing Roulette, and Run Run, Sweet Road Runner (the third being the only one of the "Larriva Eleven" to have a proper score).
+Format's Road Runner cartoons, nicknamed the "Larriva Eleven", were characterized for its poorer production quality when compared to DePatie-Freleng, with animation often being reused in nearly every cartoon.
+The music was also of poorer quality, as the soundtrack (composed by Bill Lava) was relegated to the use of pre-composed music cues rather than a proper score, the only exception of this being Run Run, Sweet Road Runner (1965) as it was produced with a proper soundtrack.
+In addition, except for the planet Earth scene at the end of Highway Runnery (1965), there was only one clip of the Coyote's fall to the ground, used over and over again.
+Jones' previously described "laws" for the characters were not followed with any significant fidelity, nor were Latin phrases used when introducing the characters.
 These 11 shorts have been considered inferior to the other Golden Age shorts, garnering mixed to poor reviews from critics.
-In Of Mice and Magic, Leonard Maltin calls the series "witless in every sense of the word."
-In addition, except for the planet Earth scene at the tail end of "Highway Runnery", there was only one clip of the coyote's fall to the ground, used over and over again.
-Jones' previously described "laws" for the characters were not followed with any significant fidelity, nor were Latin phrases used when introducing the characters.
+Leonard Maltin, in his book Of Mice and Magic, calls the shorts "witless in every sense of the word".

+All these Road Runner cartoons can be easily distinguished from Chuck Jones' Road Runner cartoons because they utilize the "Abstract" WB logo opening and closing sequences, which ironically was the original idea of Jones himself.